mathiaslam/Bandkit/README.md

 ## 12.11.15

-started to write my own bandkit app. need to understand the filestructure of meteor. i'll try to develop a slack clone via a tutorial to understand how i need to seperate server side and client side code.
+started to write my own bandkit app. i need to get familiar with metoer and understand the core architecture of the framework. for doing that i try to develop a slack (messenger) clone via a tutorial.

 [http://bandkit.meteor.com](http://bandkit.meteor.com)